 Choose Your Distribution

-edX creates releases twice a year, named after tree species.
-All other distributions on this list depend on the edX distribution but add additional value.
+Open edX releases happen twice a year, named after tree species.
+All other distributions on this list depend on the Open edX distribution but add additional value.

 Open edX distribution from edX (Source Code)

 Many of our service partners can get you started with the Open edX distribution and help you customize it to your needs.
-Check out the Marketplace to find the right partner for you or get the source code to create your own experience.
-All edX code and documentation is provided to the community on GitHub and in the Community section.
+Check out the Marketplace to find the right partner for you.
+All Open edX code and documentation is provided to the community on GitHub and in the Community section.

 Open edX distribution by Tutor

 Tutor is a free, open source, docker-based Open edX distribution, both for production and local development.
 Tutor makes it easy to deploy, customize, upgrade and scale Open edX platform.
 It is reliable, fast, extensible, and it is already used by dozens of Open edX platforms around the world.

 The Open edX powered by Bitnami provides a one-click install solution for Open edX.
 Download installers and virtual machines, or run your own Open edX server in the cloud.

 The Open edX powered by Bitnami provides a basic version of the Open edX platform that can be used to deliver courses online.

 Open edX distribution by DEREX

 DEREX is an Open Source solution for developing and launching your Open edX® platform.
 Reproducible, quick, flexible: DEREX facilitates the development, testing and deployment of projects based on Open edX® platform.
 DEREX takes care of starting the needed services (mysql, mongodb, rabbitmq etc) and introduces the concept of Derex projects.
 A DEREX project is a directory that defines what an edX instance should look like, to make it reproducible in a DevOps fashion.
 It can specify additional requirements, custom themes, plugins and settings.
 The settings are specified with Python code, much more flexible than the standard Open edX JSON configuration.